Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

 The abdomen is the place where energy is stored, and food is digested, broken down and distributed to other parts of the body.
 During normal inhalation the abdomen obviously lifts up, and during exhalation it deflates.

-Through quickening the breath on the exhalation (as in Kapalabhati and Bhastrika), it is possible to increase heat in that area, and use it to re-energise the whole body.
+Through quickening the breath on the exhalation (as in Kapalabhati and Bhastrika breathing), it is possible to increase heat in that area, and use it to re-energise the whole body.

 Think of prana as energy that carries awareness.